FragozoLeonardo/Kanji-Kalculator/readme.md

 は : =

-Note: by personal choice it only supports 16 digits to do the calculi, and I did only a dark theme.
+Note: by personal choice it only supports 16 digits to do the calculi, it only has a dark theme.